 If you are on a medical or strict diet please contact us with details before booking to ensure the University is able to provide suitable food.
 It is not always possible to comply with this request but we do our best!

-Members receive a 15% discount on the price.
+Members receive the 15% discount on the price when they check out.
 Become a member before booking this event to receive the discount.

 If you would like to pay a non-refundable deposit and then the balance by 15 July please contact Catrin Davies.
 Early birds can receive an additional £10 discount by paying the full amount by bank transfer or cheque before 1st June.
 Contact Catrin Davies for details.

 Please note that all delegates must complete a booking form that is available from Catrin Davies.